 Tunable White

 Tunable white LED strips change correlated color temperature (CCT) with the help of a remote or compatible app for increased variability.
-Adjust different CCTs, ranging from a warm 3000K to a cool 6500K.
+You can adjust between CCTs, ranging from a warm 2700K to a cool 6500K.

 Color Changing